 Pursuant to Section 57.955, RSMo., Court costs shall include three dollars ($3.00) for the Sheriffs' Retirement Fund.

-Pursuant to Section 595.045, RSMo., a surcharge of seven dollars fifty cents ($7.50) for the Crime Victims' Compensation Fund shall be assessed as Court costs against any municipal ordinance violation, traffic law, non-moving traffic law and infraction, except that no such surcharge shall be collected in any case when the proceeding or the defendant has been dismissed by the Court or in cases where the defendant is found by the Judge to be indigent and unable to pay the costs; provided, further, that seven dollars thirteen cents ($7.13) shall be remitted to the State Department of Revenue and thirty-seven cents ($.37) shall be remitted to the City Treasurer.
+Pursuant to Section 595.045, RSMo., a surcharge of seven dollars and fifty cents ($7.50) for the Crime Victims' Compensation Fund shall be assessed as Court costs against any municipal ordinance violation, traffic law, non-moving traffic law and infraction, except that no such surcharge shall be collected in any case when the proceeding or the defendant has been dismissed by the Court or in cases where the defendant is found by the Judge to be indigent and unable to pay the costs; provided, further, that seven dollars and thirteen cents ($7.13) shall be remitted to the State Department of Revenue and thirty-seven cents ($0.37) shall be remitted to the City Treasurer.

 Pursuant to Section 304.027, RSMo., any person convicted of an intoxication-related offense, as provided in Section 577.023, RSMo., shall have a judgment of twenty-five dollars ($25.00) assessed; further provided, that collection by the Court shall be paid to the State Department of Revenue to the credit of the Spinal Cord Injury Fund.